sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1600 - file-types.md

 - When extracting from image file formats, Sensible ignores OCR or OCR preprocessor settings you configure in the document type or SenseML configuration.
 For more information about OCR, see [OCR level](doc:ocr-level).
 - For DOC and DOCX documents, Sensible converts the document to PDF before processing it.
 - For XLSX documents, Sensible converts the document to PDF.
 To style the document, Sensible:
      - Discards truncated text in cells.
-To retain the text, reformat or resize the cells in Excel so the text is visible, then re-run the extraction.
+To retain the text, reformat or resize the cells in Excel so the text is visible.
      - Converts sheets to pages by scaling text so that all sheets have the same width and by breaking long sheets into consecutive pages.
      - Adds the sheet name as a header on each page.
 - For TIFF documents, SenseML methods that attempt to render pages return an error, including: